Countywide Transit Network Study

-The Fairfax County Department of Transportation is conducting the Countywide Transit Network Study since 2012, in an effort to determine the type of transit systems needed to accommodate desired economic growth throughout the county over the next several decades.
-The study will develop recommendations for where Metrorail should be extended, where streetcar or light-rail systems are appropriate, and where dedicated lanes that allow buses to move faster could go.
-The study will also recommend how the system can be phased in and funded over time.
+The Fairfax County Department of Transportation has been conducting the Countywide Transit Network Study since 2012, in an effort to determine the type of transit systems needed to accommodate desired economic growth throughout the county over the next several decades.
+The study has developed recommendations for where Metrorail should be extended, where light-rail or bus rapid transit systems are appropriate, and where express bus connections would help meet the transportation needs of future growth.

 The purpose of the Countywide Transit Network Study is to establish a network of high quality transit corridors in a cost-effective way to serve the county’s needs to accommodate planned growth over the long term.The study has three primary objectives: